 Diagnostic Evaluation History of Present Illness (HPI):

-John reports that he has been feeling increasingly anxious over the past six months.
+John reports feeling increasingly anxious over the past six months.
 The anxiety worsens in social situations and when faced with deadlines at work.
 He describes his anxiety as a constant worry, feeling “on edge,” and having racing thoughts.
 He reports difficulty falling asleep and often wakes up in the middle of the night with thoughts racing through his mind.
 He feels fatigued throughout the day, making it hard to focus at work.
 John denies experiencing panic attacks but says he often feels overwhelmed.

 He has not noticed any significant mood changes but feels more irritable than usual.
 No major life events or stressors were reported that could have triggered the onset of his anxiety.